danielhuesken/minimeta-widget/readme.txt

 == Screenshots ==

 1. MiniMeta Widget with Login form
-2. Some links of MiniMeta Widget when loggtin
+2. Some links of MiniMeta Widget when loggt in
 3. MiniMeta Widget Options Page